-I took a look and indeed: his hair was finally looking normal again.
+I took a look.
+Indeed: his hair was finally looking normal again.

 ‘Why don’t you let it grow for a while longer,’ I tried.
 ‘And then comb it back, instead of letting it hang like a curtain across your face.’